• Male Pattern Baldness

 • Healthy Diet:

 • Nutrient-rich foods: Consume foods rich in vitamins (especially vitamin D and biotin), minerals (like zinc and iron), and protein.
-These nutrients support hair health.
+These nutrients support for hair health.

 • Omega-3 Fatty Acids: Include sources like fish, flaxseeds, and walnuts to promote scalp health.